 What’s next?
 What’s the really big thing your company is shooting for?
 What keeps people involved in the business?

 It all comes together in our 5 Essential Elements of a Great Company Story infographic, which shows the elements in action in our story about New Resource Bank’s founding, vision and mission.
-(Click the image to get it at full size.)
-And find out how to dig deep and get your own answers to these questions in this post.

 This article and infographic originally appeared on MarketingProfs.